pr0mila/pr0mila/README.md

 ## 🚀 About Me

 > I’m Promila, an AI engineer exploring how technology can solve real-world problems in meaningful ways.
-With a background in research and startup work, I’m now building The Data Dilemma—a space to rethink how we use data and AI with care, curiosity, and purpose.
+With a background in research and startup work, I’m now building [The Data Dilemma](https://github.com/The-Data-Dilemma) — a space to rethink how we use data and AI with care, curiosity, and purpose.

 💌 **Have a project idea or just want to say hi 👋?
 Feel free to shoot me an email at [me@promila.info](mailto:me@promila.info) - I'm always open to interesting collaborations!**